 - “The license or certification is required for university employment.
 Note: “Required for university employment” means that the license or certification is indicated as a mandatory criterion for employment, not as a preferred criterion or an absent one.

 - There must be an equitable provision of the licenses or certifications throughout the organizational unit.

 - There is a reasonable expectation that the license or certification will be used solely for the purpose of providing services to the University, and not for providing services to others for a fee or other compensation.
 Organizational units should inform employees that if a license or certification paid for by university funds is used for anything other than university business, then the additional compensation generated by the license or the certification, or the value of the license or certification fee (whichever is less) must be reimbursed to the University.”

-So, if a department can make the above representations relative to the notary license, then using University funds for its set-up and maintenance is allowable.
-The important point is that the notary license be used onlyfor University business.
+So, if a department can make the above representations relative to the notary license, then using university funds for its set-up and maintenance is allowable.
+The important point is that the notary license is used only for university business.
 (3/15)

 Yes, this is permissible.
 The PSC Procedural Statement (PPS) on Recognition and Training addresses recognition awards for employees and non-employees, which includes students.

 If you will only be giving token gifts valued at less than $100, and if recipients will not receive more than $100 worth of these gifts within a calendar year, then you do not need to establish a formal recognition program.

 If the gift is valued at $100 or more, your department will need to establish a formal recognition program authorized by the organization fiscal principal.
 Most departments attach the documentation about the recognition program to the Recognition Reporting (RR) form.
 (3/15)

 The Tests of Propriety PPS applies to all purchases using University resources.
 The answer to all eight of the following questions must be “Yes” in regards to including spouses or significant others to a university event where food is provided.

 - In the best interests of the university?